chriseyre2000/contentful-to-neo4j/README.md

 - Quotes in arrays of strings may break the import.
 - Error handling is still weak.

-The next neo4j change to make is to get it to work on a graphene database hosted in a heroku environment.

 * Working with a graphene database hosted in heroku:

 If you want to have you neo4j server running in a hosted environment then you can try and use the Graphene addon to Heroku: